 The Expected Duration Present subfield is set to 1 if the Expected Duration field is present and 0 otherwise.

+The Priority subfield indicates the priority level for the proposed Link Mapping and is interpreted according to Table 9-xx1 when the TID-To-Link Mapping element is carried in a frame other than the TID-To-Link Mapping Response frame, and according to Table 9-xx2 when the TID-To-Link Mapping element is carried in a TID-To-Link Mapping Response frame.

+The AID Bitmap Subelement Present subfield is set to 1 if the AID Bitmap subelement is present and 0 otherwise.

 The Link Mapping Presence Indicator subfield indicates whether the Link Mapping Of TID n field is present

 in the TID-To-Link Mapping element (i.e., it identifies the TID(s) for which the mapping is provided in the